bravegrumpy/merther/src/misunderstood/chapters/02_Hungry.md

 Feigning interest, Arthur looked down at the scroll on the table before him, attempting to shake off the daydream.
 Arthur, now fully erect, started paying attention to his notes, surprisingly scribbled, to reduce the inappropriate nature of his mood.
 Somehow, while daydreaming, he had successfully scribbled something.
 However, most of the notes he took were simple lines, keeping track of time.
 Arthur silently thanked Merlin for making his notes.

-After scanning for a question Merlin helpfully wrote Arthur asked, &ldquo;Is there a trade route that will make obtaining clay and other supplies easier?&rdquo;attempting to sound like he had been paying attention this whole time.
+After scanning for a question Merlin helpfully wrote Arthur asked, &ldquo;Is there a trade route that will make obtaining clay and other supplies easier?&rdquo; attempting to sound like he had been paying attention this whole time.
 He did his best to not let his mind wander over to his insolent servant.

 Arthur did not particularly want to indulge in this anymore.
 He suddenly wanted to stand up and force himself on the closest person to him.
 Still, he also knew that such a public display of disinterest in the task at had would be politically problematic, so he continued.
 It was almost painful, as Arthur tried not to look around for a hint of raven haired goofiness to keep him focused.
 He attempted to keep one ear open this time as he drifted back into the deliciously sensual daydream.